Azareal/Gosora/README.md

 ```

 I'm looking into minimising the number of go gets for the advanced build and to maybe remove the platform and database engine specific dependencies if possible for those who don't need them.

+Also, if you modify the service file for anything but changing the path and things don't work, then you might want to try putting # in-front of the lines starting with PrivateUsers, PrivateDevices, and ProtectSystem to see if that works.

+If it does, then please open a bug report, so I can look into why they're not working and procure a fix or disable the more problematic ones by default.

 # Updating the software